Triangle Energy Global : Operations Update | 4-Traders

 Operations Update

-Triangle Energy (Global) Ltd (Triangle, or the Company) (ASX:TEG) provides an update on the interruption to production due to a Level 1, low level, oil spill which occurred on Tuesday 24 July 2018 at the Cliff Head Alpha Offshore Platform located approximately 14 kilometres offshore in the Perth Basin, around 300 kilometres north of Perth.
+Triangle Energy (Global) Ltd (Triangle, or the Company) (ASX:TEG) is pleased to provide a further update on the interruption to production due to a Level 1, low level, oil spill which occurred on Tuesday 24 July 2018 at the Cliff Head Alpha Offshore Platform located approximately 14 kilometres offshore in the Perth Basin, around 300 kilometres north of Perth.

-Triangle is pleased with progress and following aerial and shoreline surveillance, can report that as of 1500 hours on Thursday 26 July 2018, no observations of hydrocarbons had been sighted in the marine environment including on the shoreline, since the initial incident.
+Triangle confirms that after following the requirements in its Oil Pollution Emergency Plan (OPEP) andconducting the required safety and environmental assessments, the Company has stood down its Incident Management Team (IMT).

+Triangle's Managing Director, Mr Rob Towner, said the IMT followed strict policies and procedures within its OPEP and after satisfying safety and environmental requirements and finding no evidence of hydrocarbons in the marine environment, the decision to have the IMT stood down was made late in the afternoon of Friday, 27 July 2018.

-Triangle remains of the opinion that environmental impact will be negligible due to containment of produced fluid on the platform itself and the extreme sea conditions which naturally dissipate this type of fluid.
+"This reaffirms Triangle's belief that the vast majority of produced fluid remained on the platform itself and any amount which entered the marine environment was negligible and most likely dispursed naturally in the rough seas."

-Weather and sea conditions prevented any access to the Offshore Cliff Head Alpha Platform at any time on Thursday 26 July 2018.
+"Production at Cliff Head remains shut-in whilst the appropriate preparations are completed for a restart."

-Triangle continues to liaise with all Regulatory Authorities and will continue to monitor and assess the situation.
+Triangle will continue to liaise with Regulatory Authorities and monitor and assess the situation, as it focuses on operational tasks in order to bring the incident to a satisfactory conclusion.

 An update will be provided as more material information becomes available.